mconcat/ast-edit/PLAN_STAGE_1.md

 ### 8.3 Evaluation & Targets
 - Collect at least 200 verified steps across languages by end of week 2.
 - Track teacher precision (verified / total) in `reports/teacher/metrics.md`.
-- Unknowns: **Need confirmation** on preferred teacher model weights (GLM-4.6?
-MiniMax K2?). → please specify priority + license constraints.
+- Track separate metrics per teacher (MiniMax M2 primary, GLM-4.6 fallback) so we can compare yield if we ever have to switch.

 ## 9. Security & Compliance Checklist
 - Sandbox uses allowlist of binaries (`ast-grep`, `python`, `pytest`).
 - All downloads hashed; license stored in metadata.
-- Secrets (dataset creds, API keys) stored via `.env` + Vault integration. _Need confirmation_ if Vault or another secret manager is available.
+- Secrets (dataset creds, API keys) stored via git-ignored `.env.local` files on each learner/actor node.
+Because traffic flows directly between the local machines and the teacher cloud box (no third-party services), we do not need Vault or any external secret manager for this sprint.

 ## 10. Week-1/Week-2 Timeline
 | Week | Tasks |